-In these times when social media dominates the digital conversation, search engines still holds position of prominence.
-Sorting and finding relevant information from this ocean of content, finding answers to myriad questions is the job of the search engine.
+In these times when social media dominates the digital conversation, search engines still hold a position of prominence.
 When it comes to search, Google is ubiquitous with search engine and holds a lion's share of the market.

 Google Hummingbird Update Google started using Hummingbird around the end of August 2013, and announced it to the world on September 26th on the eve of their 15th anniversary.

-The Hummingbird update puts emphasis on the context of the query rather than just interpreting it unidimensionally for synonyms.
-This makes the algorithm's interpretation of the search query more human, capable of understanding intent and relationship between keywords.
-In effect, the search results places greater importance on page content that answers the user's query rather than just return pages that match the keywords in the query.
+The Hummingbird update emphasizes the context of the query rather than just interpreting it unidimensionally for synonyms.
+This makes the algorithm's interpretation of the search query more human, capable of understanding intent, and the relationship between keywords.
+In effect, the search results place greater importance on-page content that answers the user's query rather then just return pages that match the keywords in the query.

 The Hummingbird update has been a major update to Google's search algorithm, probably the most important update to the algorithm since 2001.
-In fact, it wouldn't be wrong to call it an overhaul instead of an update considering the substantial impact it has had on search results.
+It wouldn't be wrong to call it an overhaul instead of an update considering the substantial impact it has had on search results.

 Google Panda Update (also known as the Farmer update) The Panda update was introduced in February 2011, in a drastic attempt to combat web spam seeping into Google search results.
-In effect, the Panda update penalizes sites that are low quality in content, or "thin" websites that usually have a large amounts of advertising and very little content.
-The good news is that websites with high quality content are elevated in search rankings.
+In effect, the Panda update penalizes sites that are low quality in content or "thin" websites that usually have a large amount of advertising and very little content.
+The good news is that websites with high-quality content are elevated in search rankings.

 Interestingly, the Panda update was named after Navneet Panda, an Indian engineer who was one of the key guys behind the update.
 It is also called the Farmer Update because the update had a substantial negative impact on "content farms".
 Content farms are companies that employ freelance writers to churn out content by the thousands (content that matches popular search queries), specifically to generate advertising revenue.